pandrikopoul/EEG-MFTNet/README.md

 based on the EEGNet architecture, enhanced with multi-scale temporal convolutions and a Transformer encoder stream.
 These components are designed to capture both short and long- range temporal dependencies in EEG signals.
-The model is evaluated on the SHU dataset using the subject-dependent cross-session setup provided by the dataset creators.
+The model is evaluated on the SHU dataset using the subject-dependent cross-session setup provided by the dataset creators

 ![cleanfinalmodelplot](https://github.com/user-attachments/assets/7682abc0-d7a8-4bd0-943b-0865952c11fb)